 Fig.5 Distinct cell-cell communication mediators in At-Risk/ERA.
 (A) Representative TGF-β signaling networks within signature clusters in control and At-Risk patients.
 Each circle represents one Seurat cluster instance with cell type label.
 Color represents the cell type and thickness of edge weight is proportional to the interaction strength.
 Thicker edge line indicates stronger signal.
 Solid and open circles represent source and target respectively.
 Edge thickness was normalized and comparable across different networks.
 At-Risk patient showed much denser and stronger interactions than controls.
 (B) Outgoing and incoming signaling strength of TGF-β pathway across cell types in control and At-Risk/ERA groups.
 The horizontal axis represents the cell types and vertical axis represents each individual, in which TGF-β signaling pathway is significant.
 Gradient red colors represent the total outgoing signaling strength with red displaying higher values.
 Gradient blue colors represent the total incoming signaling strength with blue displaying higher values.
 At-Risk/ERA has higher outgoing signals of TGF-β compared to control.
 (C) Protein expression level of TGF-β1 in each individual.
-At-Risk/ERA has significantly higher protein expression level than control (p-value=0.022).
+At-Risk/ERA has significantly higher protein expression level than control.
 (D) Gene expression level of TGFB1 in each individual.
-At-Risk/ERA has significantly higher gene expression level (p-value=1.7e-5).
+At-Risk/ERA has significantly higher gene expression level.
 (E) Top signature regulators of TGFB1 in At-Risk/ERA signature clusters.
 Middle red node is TGFB1.
 Other gray nodes are regulators of TGFB1.
 Gray node size and edge width are proportional to the mean regulatory strength predicted by Taiji.
 (F) Normalized gene expression of top 30 predictors for At-Risk/ERA and control participants in G2 and G4 clusters respectively.
 For each gene, the maximum gene expression across clusters was taken within each Kmeans group and each individual.
 Rows represent mediators while columns represent patients.
 Red cell represents a higher expression level of the cytokine in the patient.
 Top 30 predictor cytokines are uniformly more active in At-Risk/ERAs compared to controls.
 Example genes include MMP23B, CCL4, IL12A, TNFSF14, IL15, NOTCH1, CCL5, and TGFB1.
 (G) Proposed hypothesis to RA onset.
 Under the influence of risk factors such as genetics and environmental exposures, epigenetic remodeling took place in multiple cell types involving signature pathways like SUMOylation, RUNX2, YAP1, NOTCH3, and β-Catenin Pathways.
 The signature TFs drive a characteristic set of pro-inflammatory genes in receiver cells that can, in turn, contribute to the onset and perpetuation of RA.
-Diverse cell types and pathogenic mechanisms can drive a common clinical phenotype known as RA and could explain the wide variation in clinical response to agents that target individual cytokines or cell types; Wilcoxon rank-sum test, *p < 0.05, ****p < 0.0001; ****p < 0.0001.
+Diverse cell types and pathogenic mechanisms can drive a common clinical phenotype known as RA and could explain the wide variation in clinical response to agents that target individual cytokines or cell types; Wilcoxon rank-sum test, **p < 0.05, ***p < 0.01, ****p < 0.001.